DivanteLtd/anonymizer/README.md

 Why is it so important to work with anonymized databases?
 In the development process, you should never use your production database - it is risky and against the law.
 Working with a production database in development is risky, because by some mistake, you can might make your clients data available to the whole world.
 In our world, general data is one of most valuable things and EU tries to protect citizens' general data via the General Data Protection Regulation (GDPR).

+Some more quick wins for GDPR?
+Take a look at our [recent blog post](https://www.linkedin.com/pulse/gdpr-quick-wins-software-developers-teams-piotr-karwatka/?published=t).

 ## How does Anonymizer work?
 Anonymizer replaces all data in your database by anonymized random data.
 The most important feature of Anonymizer is data formatting.
 All generated data is similar to the original data used by real users.
 The example below shows anonymized data in a Magento 1 sales_flat_quote_address table.